Tiffany Matias's thesis defense

 Éric SAVARESE, Professor, University of Montpellier

-This thesis examines the significance of digital transformation within the SNCF and its link to previous neo-managerial reform initiatives.
-It is structured in three parts, aiming to understand the project centered around the concept of digital transformation, to conduct a sociological analysis of the actors involved, and to identify the strategies and mechanisms they use to impose their agenda within the organization.
-With regard to the project, the results highlight that behind the concept of digital transformation, the "modernization" project largely consists of spreading a new spirit, which takes the giants of the digital economy as its reference model.
-The project therefore goes beyond the SNCF's neo-managerial shift, promoting a movement of neo-commodification and neo-rationalization that is part of the broader trend of post-new public management.
-With regard to the actors involved, the results show that this project is being driven by employees who are distant from the history and destiny of the organization and who are supportive of the SNCF's new financial performance objectives.
-They are therefore contributing even more to making digitalization a factor in the reform.
-However, these actors are embroiled in professional and organizational struggles, which limits their capacity for action.
-To compensate for this, they seek to enlist all of the organization's employees in their project, making extensive use of mechanisms designed to spread this new spirit throughout the organization.
+This dissertation examines the significance of digital transformation within the SNCF and its connection to previous neo-managerial reform initiatives.
+It is structured in three parts, aiming to understand the project centered on the concept of digital transformation, to conduct a sociological analysis of the actors driving it, and to identify the strategies and mechanisms these actors use to impose their agenda within the organization.
+Regarding the project, the findings highlight that behind the concept of digital transformation, the “modernization” project largely consists of fostering a new mindset, modeled after the giants of the digital economy.
+Consequently, the project goes beyond the SNCF’s neo-managerial shift, promoting a trend toward neo-commodification and neo-rationalization, and is part of the broader trend of post-New Public Management.
+Regarding the actors involved, the findings reveal that this project is driven by employees who feel disconnected from the organization’s history and future and who support the SNCF’s new financial performance objectives.
+They thus contribute even more to making digitalization a driving force behind the reform.
+However, these actors are caught up in labor and organizational struggles, which limits their capacity for action.
+To compensate for this, they seek to enlist all of the organization’s employees in their project by extensively mobilizing mechanisms designed to spread this new mindset throughout the organization.

-For logistical reasons, please let me know by email if you wish to attend the defense.
+For logistical reasons, please let me know by return email if you would like to attend the defense.